The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Results

-However, the contribution of stripped gas, provided by gas-rich satellites, to the formation of the in-situ halo stars may not be the same in every main dwarf galaxy.
-To test this, we analysed the [Fe/H] distribution of the accreted and in-situ components of the stellar halo.
-We find a bimodal distribution in 8 out of 17 galaxies ($\sim 50\%$), indicating that in those galaxies the contribution to the stellar halo of in-situ particles born out of accreted gas is not significant (see Appendix \ref{appendixB}).
-The remaining galaxies do not present a bimodality in their [Fe/H] distribution, which means that the in-situ material born out of accreted gas significantly contributes to their in-situ stellar halo.
-We also find that it would be suitable to make a cut in [Fe/H] $\approx -1.5$ to observationally detect the accreted component of the stellar haloes in low-mass galaxies (see Appendix \ref{appendixB} for further discussion).
+However, the contribution of stripped gas, provided by gas-rich satellites, to the formation of the in situ halo stars may not be the same in every main dwarf galaxy.
+To test this, we analysed the [Fe/H] distribution of the accreted and in situ components of the stellar halo.
+We found a bimodal distribution in 8 out of 17 galaxies ($\sim 50\%$), indicating that in those galaxies the contribution to the stellar halo of in situ particles born out of accreted gas is not significant (see Appendix \ref{appendixB}).
+The remaining galaxies do not present a bimodality in their [Fe/H] distribution, which means that the in situ material born out of accreted gas significantly contributes to their in situ stellar halo.
+We also find that it would be suitable to make a cut in [Fe/H] $\approx -1.5$ to observationally detect the accreted component of the stellar halos in low-mass galaxies (see Appendix \ref{appendixB} for further discussion).

-The case of Auriga 6 is quite interesting because, as shown in Fig. \ref{fig:AgeRbirth-inshalo}, this galaxy formed a lot of the in-situ stellar material that belongs to the stellar halo at $z = 0$ already in its outskirts.
-The satellites that merged with this galaxy between $\sim 12$ and $\sim 7$ Gyr ago provided it with a lot of gas (see middle panel of Fig. \ref{fig:GasStelFrac}), but it was not used to form this in-situ component because the [Fe/H] distribution of this material does not match the one of the accreted component in the stellar halo (see Fig. \ref{fig:metdist}).
+The case of Auriga 6 is quite interesting because, as shown in Fig. \ref{fig:AgeRbirth-inshalo}, this galaxy formed a lot of the in situ stellar material that belongs to the stellar halo at $z = 0$ already in its outskirts.
+The satellites that merged with this galaxy between $\sim 12$ and $\sim 7$ Gyr ago provided it with a lot of gas (see middle panel of Fig. \ref{fig:GasStelFrac}), but it was not used to form this in situ component because the [Fe/H] distribution of this material does not match the one of the accreted component in the stellar halo (see Fig. \ref{fig:metdist}).
 Given the fact that Auriga 6 is a very compact galaxy (see Fig. \ref{fig:SBmaps}), even though the majority of the stars formed during these mergers were born at $R_{\rm birth} \approx 5 - 7$ kpc, their birth locations are considered as part of the stellar halo according to our definition.
-Hence, it is also possible for a dwarf galaxy to have an in-situ stellar halo comprised by stellar material that was formed already in the galaxy's outskirts if the galaxy is very compact.
+Hence, it is also possible for a dwarf galaxy to have an in situ stellar halo comprised by stellar material that was formed already in the galaxy's outskirts if the galaxy is very compact.